4 min read

 For more technical resources, visit our Support Hub for Manual Streaming.

-Regardless if students decide to enter the field of broadcast journalism, a student broadcast program can teach many transferable skills that will serve them in high school and beyond.
+Regardless of whether students decide to enter the field of broadcast journalism, a student broadcast program can teach many transferable skills that will serve them in high school and beyond.
 If you're interested in potentially creating a program at your school, contact us today.